Costco Egg Bites (Kirkland): Nutrition, How to Cook, + Are They Worth It?

 The texture on both — when reheated properly — is soft, custardy, and closer to sous vide than you’d expect from a packaged product.
 Microwave them at full power and they go rubbery; do it right (more on that below) and they’re genuinely good.

-Nutrition and Ingredients: The Honest Picture
+Nutrition and Ingredients: The Real Picture

 Uncured Bacon & Gouda (2 bites):